plum-umd/adapton.ocaml/oopsla15_artifact_docs/StepByStep.md

   >[guest@ic ~]$ ls

-A copy of this guide and Getting Started are available in `docs/`.

 Our main Adapton git repo has been cloned to `adapton.ocaml/`.
   >[guest@ic ~]$ cd adapton.ocaml/

-It is also available publically at https://github.com/plum-umd/adapton.ocaml From here you can rebuild our test program `experiments.native` or make the Adapton library available for use with opam with `make opam-reload` or `make opam-pin` the first time
+It is also available publically at https://github.com/plum-umd/adapton.ocaml From here you can rebuild our test program `experiments.native` or make the Adapton library available for use with opam with `make opam-reload` (or `make opam-pin` the first time).

-These steps have already been completed in the VM image and again above.
-See the `Makefile` for options. `README.md` is a text file that contains a number of examples of usage.

 The `script/` directory contains some sample test scripts we've been using. `Sample/` and `Source/` contain our code. `out/` contains any results from scripts. `templates/` contains excel files used to visualize data.
 Feel free to clone the repo elsewhere to make use of them.
-The `docs/` directory contains a guide to use them and run our experiments.
+The supplemental documentation contains a guide to the experiments that will be available publically in the `docs/` folder.

 The directory `oopsla15_data_log` contains all our original results data that made it into the paper, along with the spreadsheet we used for post-processing.